 Rad American Women A-Z

-By Kate Schatz, Miriam Klein Stahl (Illustrator)
+By Kate Schatz, illustrated by Miriam Klein Stahl

 On this International Women’s Day, we feature Rad American Women A-Z. Written for middle grade, it includes illustrations and short bios of women from each letter of the alphabet from Angela Davis to Zora Neale Hurston.
 Featured women include blacklisted musical prodigy Hazel Scott, Mexican-American journalist Jovita Idar and transgender performance artist Kate Bornstein.
-We need children’s picture books about each of the women featured in this book as well.
+We need children’s picture books about each of the women featured in this book, as well.

 March 9